MambaEviScrib: Mamba and Evidence-Guided Consistency Enhance CNN Robustness for Scribble-Based Weakly Supervised Ultrasound Image Segmentation: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China (Grant No. 62071285), the Eastern Scholars Program from Shanghai Municipal Education Commission, and the Shanghai Technical Service Center of Science and Engineering Computing, Shanghai University.
+This work was supported by the National Natural Science Foundation of China (Grant No. 62071285), the Eastern Scholars Program from Shanghai Municipal Education Commission, the Fundamental Research Funds for the Central Universities (Grant No. YG2025QNA07), the Pudong New Area Science and Technology Development Fund (Grant No. PKJ2025-Y04), and the Shanghai Technical Service Center of Science and Engineering Computing, Shanghai University.